-PrEPárate is a campaign to promote PrEP among Latina/x/o communities in Illinois.
+PrEPárate is a campaign to promote PrEP among Latine communities in Chicagoland.
 The campaign name was selected directly by local youth and adults who participated in a crowdsourcing contest on social media.
-Our team was inspired to launch this campaign to support access to PrEP among Latina/x/o communities, as our community has been unfairly impacted by HIV.
+Our team was inspired to launch this campaign to support access to PrEP among Latine communities, as our community continues to be unfairly impacted by syndemic infectious diseases such as HIV, COVID-19, and Mpox.

-The PrEPárate campaign was co-developed by a local community-academic HIV research partnership between Cook County Health, Northwestern University, and the University of Chicago.
+The PrEPárate campaign was co-developed by the Chicago Queer Latine Collaborative (CQLC NFP), a local community-academic HIV research partnership originated between Cook County Health, Northwestern University, and the University of Chicago.

 Our community partners include: